XIVStats/XIVStats/readme.md

 A simple example PHP web page has been included.
 This web page draws data directly from the database and uses it to draw a few charts.
-Due to the large amount of data that has to be compiled to produce the charts, performance is quite slow.
+Due to the large amount of data that has to be compiled to produce the charts, the page takes a very long time to render (around 5 minutes on my server).
 If you were planning to embed data from the database in a web page, it would be recommended to compile a static copy of the page, and re-compile it if you re-scan the lodestone.
-A simple way to compile the page is shown below:
+A simple way to compile the page is shown
+below:

     php index.php > index.html